Michael Oblowitz

 Michael Oblowitz is a South African filmmaker.
+His career has spanned almost five decades.
+He was a member of the No Wave Cinema movement of independent filmmaking in New York City in the late 1970s.
+He is also the first South African filmmaker to receive entries to both Cannes Film Festival and Sundance Film Festival, respectively.

 Early life and education

-Oblowitz was born in Cape Town where he grew up surfing in the 1970s.
+Oblowitz was born in Cape Town, where he grew up surfing in the 1970s.
 He is a Fine Arts and Philosophy graduate of the University of Cape Town.
-He received an M.F.A. in Film Theory and Production from Columbia University in 1982 and studied color photography and printing at the Central School of Art London in 1976.
+He later received an M.F.A. in Film Theory and Production from Columbia University in 1982, and studied color photography and printing at the Central School of Art London in 1976.

 Career

-He began his career in the early 1970s with the films X-Terminator, The Is/Land, Minus Zero and King Blank.
-The films are part of the permanent collection of the Museum of Modern Art in New York City.
+He began his career in the mid-1970s with the independent films X-Terminator, The Is/Land, Minus Zero and King Blank.
+The films are now part of the permanent collection of the Museum of Modern Art in New York City.

+As well as shooting his own films, he served as cinematographer for a wide array of No Wave Cinema personnel during his time in New York.
+Select notable filmmakers he worked with included Rosa von Praunheim, Tina L'Hotsky and Maripol.

+By 1977, he was also working as a photographer for SoHo News.
+Whilst working for the newspaper, he shot portraits of legendary musicians Bryan Ferry and Plastic Bertrand.

-He entered the mainstream in 1997 with the crime drama film This World, Then the Fireworks.
+He entered mainstream filmmaking in 1997, with the crime drama film This World, Then the Fireworks.
 In October 2010, his film The Traveller, starring Val Kilmer, was released in the United States.
 It won an award for Best Thriller Feature at the 2011 New York International Independent Film & Video Festival.

-He released his first surfing documentary, Sea Of Darkness in 2010.
+He released his first surfing documentary, Sea Of Darkness, in 2010.
 The documentary won the Best Feature award at the New York Surf Film Festival.
 His second surfing documentary, Heavy Water, which was released in 2017 starred Nathan Fletcher, won Best surfing film at the Byron Bay International Film Festival and won Best Wavescape film at the 2018 Durban International Film Festival.
 In 2018, he directed the film Frank & Ava.

-He has also produced music videos for David Bowie and Diana Ross.
+He has also produced music videos for stars such as David Bowie and Diana Ross.
+The first music video he directed was Kurtis Blow's Basketball.
+The video broke barriers, being one of the first Hip-Hop music videos to air on MTV.